Connect with others who understand.

 Antibody-Drug Conjugates Are Administered Intravenously

-An antibody-drug conjugate (ADC) is targeted therapy plus chemotherapy.
-The monoclonal antibody attaches to the HER2 protein on the breast cancer cell and acts as a beacon, helping the chemotherapy drug find and destroy it.
+An ADC is targeted therapy plus chemotherapy.
+The monoclonal antibody attaches to the HER2 protein on the breast cancer cell and acts as a beacon.
+It helps the chemotherapy drug find and destroy it.

 • T-DM1 or ado-trastuzumab emtansine (Kadcyla)